snowyTheHamster/autoImageRenameCropResize/README.md

 Some python scripts that use OpenCV's features automate some photo retouching.

-These scripts will:
+These scripts will in bulk:

+1. Detects largest object in the images and removes the background.
-+ Detects the edges of an object in an image
+1. Detects the edges of object and crops the images.
-+ Replaces background with Pure White
-+ Crops the images
-+ Resizes the images
+1. Resizes images to desired size.
-+ Renames the images
+1. Renames images by supplying a csv with a list of names.

 ### Create a Project Directory
 ```